gavinmh/GADS12-NYC/lecture-18/README.md

-# Install mrec
+# Lab 18

+This lab requires the `mrec` module, which is not included in Anaconda.
+Install it with the following:

-pip install mrec
+`pip install mrec`